CityofToronto/bdit_data-sources/volumes/rescu/README.md

 This readme file was generated on 2023-04-04 by [@ShahrzadBorjian2](https://github.com/ShahrzadBorjian2).

-This readme file was Updated on 2023-05-08 by [@scann0n](https://github.com/scann0n).
+This readme file was updated on 2023-05-08 by [@scann0n](https://github.com/scann0n).

 - [RESCU Vehicle Detector Stations](#rescu-vehicle-detector-stations)